thecwlzone/thecwlzone-2.0/content/professional.markdown

 ### Internet Pawn, Inc, now dba Pawngo

 Internet Pawn and Boomerang Lending have merged into [Pawngo][Pawngo]{:target="_blank"}.
-The previous sites were all Rails 2.3.x The Boomerang Lending site was Rails 2.3.8 using Refinery CMS for the backend admin services.
+The previous sites were all Rails 2.3.x The Boomerang Lending site was Rails 2.3.8 using [Refinery CMS][Refinery]{:target="_blank"} for the backend admin services.
 I did all the Rails development and also wore the DevOps hat.

 ### Boecore